jackhenryellis/kalitools/README.md

 /etc/cron.monthly
 ```

 **Enumerating all files in the cron directories**
 `ls -lah /etc/cron*`

 **Escalating privileges through a modifiable script**
-Because `cron` jobs are run with root privileges, if there are any scripts being run by crontab that are modifiable by users other than root, they can be exploited to obtain root access
+Because `cron` jobs are run with root privileges, if there are any scripts being run by crontab that are modifiable by users other than root, they can be exploited to obtain root access.
 ```
 # open the script
 nano <script>